iblh/hexo-theme-material/_posts/2013-10-16-centos-python-modwsgi.md

 ---
 layout: post
-title: icoast ~ How to install python 2.7.x on a CentOS 6 and compiling mod_wsgi against Python 2.7.x
+title: How to install python 2.7.x on a CentOS 6 and compiling mod_wsgi against Python 2.7.x
 author: iocast
 excerpt:
 categories: blog